pkivolowitz/student_accessible_files/README.md

 ```

 The above commands can be used from time to time to ensure your WSL environment is up to date.

+The second command above, which actually performs the upgrade operation, will ask you to confirm your intent to upgrade ending with ```[Y/n]```.
+This pattern is common in Linux - notice that the ```Y``` is capitalized.
+This means it is the default if you simply hit the return key.

+Now wait.

+You may be presented with a scary looking text box talking about ```Restart for Library Upgrades```.
+Select ```Yes```.

+When this program completes, you're ready to move on.

 ## Downloading individual files